Austin Kleon – Roube Como Um Artista

 that thirty years before that, there was a poet named Tristan Tzara

-havia um poeta chamado Tristan Tzara,
+que trinta anos antes disso, havia um poeta chamado Tristan Tzara

 who in Paris, went onstage, got a hat, got a newspaper,